 The main source of information about the work of fullers in ancient Rome is Pliny the Elder and preserved frescoes, including in Pompeii.
 The work of fullers consisted of three stages.

 In the first phase, the fullers threw clothes into the basins, filled them with water, with cleaning agents (including urine1), and then stood with bare feet for the prepared “workshop”.
 Employees pressed their feet and scrubbed and squeezed clothes/material with the help of their hands.
-The purpose of this process was to remove all grease, grease and other dirt from the material.
+The purpose of this process was to remove all grease and other dirt from the material.

 After the washing was done and the material soaked well, the remaining dirt had to be rinsed.
 This was done with the help of clean water in a complex of large tubs that were connected to each other.
 The bathtub was connected to the sewage system; water flowed successively through subsequent baths, which several employees could use simultaneously.
 The material was immersed in the tub and moved in flowing water, against the current.